 The larger the fish the more eggs they lay during the spawn.
 Allowing the larger fish to live produces more fish to grow up.
 At times an angler wants to have a mount of a trophy fish.
 Take a picture, measure the length and girth to get a mount.
 Taxidermists use replicas for making mounts.
 It is easier and cheaper, plus it allows the fish to live.

 There are other reasons to release larger fish.
 The big ones take years to achieve their size.
 These fish are consuming smaller fish, crayfish, and other aquatic life.
 These all contain some toxins from the waterways.
 The larger fish have a concentration of the toxins from a lifetime of consumption.
-All waters have the toxins and some are worse than others.
+All waters have toxins with some being worse than others.

 Selective Harvesting by Size